Israel’s ultimate response to Hamas could go very wrong

 Amb.
 Curtis A. Ward

-(12 October 2023) — The broad-based empathy with the people of Israel could quickly erode if Israel’s response is one of mere vengeance devoid of rationality.
-While applauded by some, Israel’s scorched earth and indiscriminate bombings of Gaza, as Palestinian civilian casualties rise, could see applause change from defense of Israel’s right to defend itself to international opprobrium and condemnation.
-Israel’s objective is to eliminate Hamas as an organization and a threat to Israel.
+(12 October 2023) — The broad-based empathy, in the aftermath of Hamas’s October 7th attack, with the people of Israel could quickly erode if Israel’s response is one of mere vengeance devoid of rationality.
+While applauded by some, Israel’s scorched earth and indiscriminate bombings of Gaza, as Palestinian civilian casualties rise, could see change from the broad support of Israel’s right to defend itself to international opprobrium and condemnation.
+Israel’s objective is to eliminate Hamas as an organization and as a threat to Israel.
 Israel’s right to defend itself and ensure it’s long-term security cannot be denied.
 The initial and continued bombing of Gaza is only a precursor to an expected protracted military operation.
 As being discussed by Israeli leaders, the total destruction of Hamas is the ultimate goal.
 In order to accomplish this feat, much of Gaza and the way of life of the Palestinians occupying that space will be destroyed.

 What will Israel do when Gaza is completely destroyed – indefinite occupation?
 What of the future of the two million Palestinians in Gaza?
 How will the international community respond?
 In answer to the latter, will the international community seize upon these tragic events and push to a final two-state solution to the Palestinian-Israeli issue?
 Or, will the international community respond with humanitarian assistance to the Palestinians in perpetuity?
 Will the Israeli people abandon the hardline policies of the rightwing political forces led by Benjamin Netanyahu and choose a path to coexistence, peace, and security for Israelis and Palestinians alike?